cue-labs/cue-by-example/007_buildkite_dynamic_pipelines/README.md

 "[Update the pipeline's definition](#arrow_right-update-the-pipelines-definition)" step.

-You can also use the following command in your local checkout of the repository.
+You can also use the following workflow command in your local checkout of the repository.
 It displays the contents of the steps which will be passed back to Buildkite for execution: